CaratacusPotts/Matrix-Sequencer/MatrixV2/INFORMATION.md

   - Press and Turn: Zoom in/out (by amount in steps-per-beat)
 - Mode:
   - Turn: Left=Conductor Mode, Middle=Loop Mode, Right=Song Mode
+    - Conductor Mode: See more information below
+    - Loop Mode: Play loop continuously, based on internal BPM or external MIDI sync
+    - Song Mode: See more information below
 - Transpose:
   - Click: Active remote transpose.
 This allows keyboard MIDI input to transpose note
   - Click and Hold: Set scale for tranpose, using number buttons (layed out as paino keys) or MIDI keyboard input.